-As of March 31, 2008, the outstanding balance of borrowings under the revolving credit facility was \$1.1 billion and the weighted interest rate under the revolving credit facility was 3.42%.
+As of August 6, 2010, the outstanding balance of borrowings under the revolving credit facility was \$552.9 million and the weighted interest rate under the revolving credit facility was 0.90%.
 Our revolving credit facility is currently scheduled to mature on December 10, 2012.
-Affiliates of certain of the underwriters in this offering are lenders under our revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of the offering.
-Please read the "Underwriting" section in this prospectus supplement.
+Within the last year, other than short term working capital borrowings, we have used borrowings from our revolving credit facility to fund the May 21, 2010 acquisition of three asphalt storage terminals for \$44.1 million.
+Affiliates of the underwriters in this offering are lenders under our revolving credit facility and, accordingly, will receive a portion of the net proceeds of the offering.
+Please read "Underwriting."